Get all the latest data for Bergen

 Do banks lend to foreigners in Bergen in 2026?

-As of early 2026, mortgage financing is available to foreign buyers in Bergen, but banks typically apply stricter requirements than for Norwegian residents with domestic income and credit history.
+As of early 2026, Norwegian banks do lend to foreigners buying property in Bergen, but approval is harder to get and typically comes with stricter conditions than for residents with Norwegian income and tax records.

-Foreign buyers in Bergen can generally expect loan-to-value ratios of 75% to 90% (meaning 10% to 25% down payment), with current mortgage interest rates around 5% to 5.5%, though the policy rate is expected to drop to 3.5% to 3.75% by the end of 2026 which may gradually lower borrowing costs.
+Foreign buyers in Bergen can generally expect to borrow up to 75% to 90% of the property value (meaning 10% to 25% down payment), with mortgage interest rates currently around 5% to 5.5% for variable-rate loans, though the exact terms depend heavily on your residency status and income documentation.

-Banks in Bergen typically require foreign applicants to provide proof of stable income (often with translated and verified documentation), evidence of source of funds for the down payment, a Norwegian personal ID number, and sometimes a co-signer or additional collateral if income is earned abroad in a different currency.
+Banks in Bergen typically require foreign applicants to provide proof of stable income (ideally Norwegian or Scandinavian), a detailed source-of-funds declaration for anti-money-laundering compliance, a valid Norwegian D-number or personal number, and sometimes a co-signer or additional collateral if income is earned abroad in a non-Nordic currency.

 You can also read our latest update about mortgage and interest rates in Norway.